 Detailed information regarding requirements to qualify for the tuition rebate can be found at the College for All Texans website.
 The amount of tuition to be rebated to students under this program will be based on state guidelines.

 If a student entitled to a rebate has an outstanding balance owed to the university or to student loans, the university shall apply the amount of the rebate to the balances owed.
 If the amount of the rebate exceeds the amount of the indebtedness, the university shall pay the student the excess amount.
-Additional information is available from the Registrar's Office.
+Additional information is available from the Records and Admissions Office.